-Work-from-home packing jobs are generally marketed as positions that will pay you to stuff envelopes or work with a kit to assemble a product.
+Work from home packing jobs are generally marketed as positions that will pay you to stuff envelopes or work with a kit to assemble a product.
 If this sounds too good to be true, it’s because it often is.

 1. Stuffing Envelopes

-Make $5,000 a Week Stuffing Envelopes From Home!
+Make $5,000 a Week Stuffing Envelopes from Home!

 or

-Get Paid for Mailing Letters From Home
+Get Paid for Mailing Letters from Home

 These jobs usually don’t involve stuffing envelopes at all.
 Instead, you’re required to send money as a startup fee to gain more information.
 Then, the job is to repost ads for the very same envelope-stuffing scam on other websites to recruit more people.